wdpt202108par/lab-profile-app/README.md

 ### Iteration 1 | The REST API

 You will start building the app creating the REST API.
-Create the `app` using the `irongenerator`.
+Create the `app` using the `ironlauncher`.
 Then, create the **user model** so the `User.model.js` have the following fields:

 - **username**, type String,
 - **password**, type String